San Bernardino County Criminal Records

 - Fines up to $1,000

-- Restitution to property owners
+- Restitution to property owners for any damages

 - Up to 1 year in county jail

-- Potential counseling requirements
+- Mandatory counseling programs

-- Fines up to $250
+- Fines up to $400

 How Long Does San Bernardino County Keep Criminal Records?